 Did you know that Roger Federer aims for a solid 10 hours sleep a night as part of his training regime?
 And our very own Andy Murray reportedly outdoes that by a further 2 hours!
-Most of us only know what that amount of sleep feels like on Sunday after crawling into bed at 4 am.
-We spent almost a months’ rent on tequila the night before and we’re more likely to repaint our bedroom walls with that aforementioned spirit than challenge Nadal to four hours of tennis before millions of watching eyes.
+Most of us only know what that amount of sleep feels like on Sunday after crawling into bed at 4am.

-However, if 12 hours’ sleep feels a little ambitious (it certainly gives us FOMO just thinking about it) - settle for a healthy 8 instead.
-We can’t guarantee you a spot on centre court, but we do promise you’ll see your performance improve, on and off the court.
+If 12 hours’ sleep feels a little ambitious (it makes us nervous just thinking about it) settle for a healthy eight instead.
+We can’t guarantee you a spot on centre court, but we do promise you’ll see your performance improve.